elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 #### Problem

-Sending a message to a process can be an expensive operation if it is big enough, as messages will be fully copied to the receiving process, which is both CPU and memory intensive.
-This is due to Erlang's "share nothing" architecture where each process has its own memory, simplifying and speeding up garbage collection.
+Sending a message to a process can be an expensive operation if the message is big enough.
+That's because that message will be fully copied to the receiving process, which is both CPU and memory intensive.
+This is due to Erlang's "share nothing" architecture, where each process has its own memory, which simplifies and speeds up garbage collection.
 This is more obvious when using `send/2`, `GenServer.call/3`, or the initial data in `GenServer.start_link/3`.
-Notably this also happens when using `spawn/1`, `Task.async/1`, `Task.async_stream/3`, etc. It is more subtle here as the anonymous function passed to these functions captures the variables it references in its closure; this means that all data will be copied over.
+Notably this also happens when using `spawn/1`, `Task.async/1`, `Task.async_stream/3`, and so on.
+It is more subtle here as the anonymous function passed to these functions captures the variables it references in its closure; this means that all data will be copied over.
 By doing this, you can accidentally send way more data to a process than you actually need.

 #### Example